Sun Wukong’s Names and Titles

 Note: My blog is not monetized, so I am not making any money from this post.
 My hope is that the PDFs will make this legendary story more accessible to a wider audience.
 If you enjoyed the digital versions, please, please, please support the official releases.

-I’m happy to host a number of foreign language translations of the noted Chinese classic Journey to the West (Xiyouji西遊記, 1592 CE).
-This archive currently houses the following editions:
+I’m happy to host a number of foreign language translations of the noted Chinese classic Journey to the West (Xiyou ji西遊記, 1592 CE), as well as some later unofficial sequels.

 As of this writing, I don’t yet have a modern Japanese translation.
 But you can read an original copy of the 1835 translation here.